chidiwilliams/chidiwilliams.com/content/post/building-ayoayo-an-unbeatable-player.md

 ## Playing against Minimax

 Next, we'll add the minimax algorithm to the `Ayoayo` game.
-We'll write a function that creates a special instance of the `Ayoayo` constructor.
-This special instance plays the minimax move after each turn.
+We'll write a function that creates a special instance of `Ayoayo` that plays the minimax move after each turn.
 In other words, it sets minimax as Player 2.

 ```js
 // Returns a new instance of Ayoayo that plays